mattmacy/vnet.pytorch/README.md

 ### Credits

-The train.py script was derived from the in the [densenet.pytorch](https://github.com/bamos/densenet.pytorch) repo.
+The train.py script was derived from the one in the [densenet.pytorch](https://github.com/bamos/densenet.pytorch) repo.